Yurim-Lee/Yurim-Lee/README.md

 I'm a security researcher and developer.
 I'm interested in 'Endpoint security', 'AI for malicious traffic classification'.

-The code for patent-pending or unpublished research is contained in the private repository
+The code for patent-pending or unpublished research are contained in the private repository

-Private reposritories
-- network_study
--homomorphic_research

-Public repositories
-- PE_malware_section
-- ML-models
-- bitmap_edr_study
-- nfa
-- network-team-project
-- image-processing
-- practical localization
--sw_vul_predict
--crawling
-- watch
-- Helloworld2
-- helloworld